Alexander Korda: Denham

 Korda made Dark Journey (1937) with Conrad Veidt and Leigh, and had a big hit with Elephant Boy (1937) directed by his brother from a Rudyard Kipling story; it made a star of Sabu.

 Korda also made some cheaper films: Farewell Again (1938), Storm in a Teacup (1938) with Leigh and Rex Harrison, The Squeaker (1937), Action for Slander (1937), Return of the Scarlet Pimpernel (1937) and Paradise for Two (1937).

 Knight Without Armour (1937) with Donat and Marlene Dietrich was an expensive epic that failed to recoup its money.
 The Divorce of Lady X (1938) was a comedy with Olivier and Merle Oberon.

 Korda had a big success with The Drum (1938), directed by Zoltan and starring Sabu.
 He produced South Riding (1938), The Challenge (1938), The Rebel Son (1939) and Prison Without Bars (1938).

 During the Second World War Korda made more propaganda films, including Q Planes (1939), with Olivier, and The Lion Has Wings (1939).
 Korda had a massive hit with another adventure film directed by Zoltan, The Four Feathers (1939).

 By 1939 Michael Powell had been hired as a contract director by Korda on the strength of The Edge of the World (1937).
 Korda set him to work on some projects such as Burmese Silver that were subsequently cancelled.
 Nonetheless, Powell was brought in to save a film that was being made as a vehicle for two of Korda's star players, Conrad Veidt and Valerie Hobson.
 The film was The Spy in Black (1939), where Powell first met Emeric Pressburger.
 Korda also produced the comedy Over the Moon (1939) and the drama 21 Days (1939).

 Korda soon ran into financial difficulties, and management of the Denham complex was merged with Pinewood in 1939, becoming part of the Rank Organisation.

 Sojourn in Hollywood

 The outbreak of the Second World War in Europe meant that The Thief of Bagdad had to be completed in Hollywood, where Korda was based again for a few years.
-While he was in the United States he produced and directed That Hamilton Woman (1941) with Laurence Olivier and Vivien Leigh, and produced Lydia (1941) with Oberon.
+While he was in the United States he produced and directed That Hamilton Woman (UK title: Lady Hamilton) (1941) with Laurence Olivier and Vivien Leigh, and produced Lydia (1941) with Oberon.
 He also supervised Jungle Book (1942), a live-action version of Kipling's stories, directed by Zoltán Korda.
 He also had minor involvement in To Be or Not to Be (1942).